zentralopensource/zentral/docs/apps/mdm.md

 To set up Automated Device Enrollment (ADE) to work with Zentral, follow these steps:

-* Navigate to the Zentral *MDM > Overview > DEP Virtual Servers* section.
-If no DEP Virtual Servers exist, click the *Add* button to create one.
+* Navigate to the Zentral *MDM > Overview > DEP Virtual Servers* section and click the *Connect* button.
+Do not close this section during the process.
 * Download the new public key.
 * In ABM/ASM go to the *Preferences > Your MDM Servers > MDM Server Settings* section.
 * Add a new MDM Server or click *Edit* on an existing MDM Server to replace the public key.
 * Download the `MDM server token` from the *MDM Server Information* section in ABM/ASM.
-* Return to the Zentral *MDM > Overview > DEP Virtual Servers* section.
+* Return to Zentral and upload the `MDM server token` in the *MDM > Overview > DEP Virtual Servers* section.
-* Upload the server token.
-* When an *Enrollment* profile has been created (see section below) it can be assigned as the default enrollment for this token.
+* Once an *Enrollment* profile has been created (see the section below), you can assign it as the default enrollment for this token.

 To fully utilize ADE, you need to create an *Enrollment* in the *MDM > Overview > Enrollment* section and select the appropriate *Virtual Server* during the setup process (see below).
 The assigned *Enrollment* will be reflected in the *MDM > DEP Virtual Servers > [Instance Name] > Profile* section, and the devices assigned in ABM/ASM will appear in the *MDM > DEP Virtual Servers > [Instance Name] > Devices* section.